edhowland/viper/Bugs.md

 ### Make ord, chr and hex also  read from either stdin or use first argument

+Note: Make these sh commands with functions (see local/vish/prelude/xxx_functions.vsh)

 ### Partially implement, but does not properly implement capture closures, esp. inside REPL: ivsh